The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 Ngorongoro Crater is named “Eden Garden for Africa”.

-This magical destination is made up of a vast caldera, formed more than 2.5 million years ago.
+This destination features a vast caldera formed more than 2.5 million years ago.

-The formation of this crater happened after the massive eruption of a volcano estimated to be the size of Mount Kilimanjaro, which collapsed.
+The crater formed after a massive volcanic eruption estimated to be the size of Mount Kilimanjaro.

 How is Ngorongoro Crater this time?

-As of today, the Ngorongoro Crater remains an intact and inactive volcano, which has become a haven for wild animals and plants.
+As of today, the Ngorongoro Crater remains an intact, inactive volcano that has become a haven for wildlife and plant life.

 With an impressive size of over 600 meters deep, with beautiful crater walls around the Ngorongoro crater edge covering around 259 Km

-After getting the highlights about the Ngorongoro Crater, let’s dive in for 21 great facts about Tanzania’s Ngorongoro Crater.
+After getting the highlights about the Ngorongoro Crater, let’s dive in for 21 incredible facts about Tanzania’s Ngorongoro Crater.

 This will give you the best reasons to visit Ngorongoro Crater.